×

 When attempting to replicate a part without drawings, one of the main challenges is correctly identifying all the factors that influence its behavior.
 Although the geometry of the component can be measured with reasonable accuracy using metrology tools, other aspects of the original design may not be immediately evident.

-When trying to replicate a part without drawings, understanding the role it plays within the system is essential to avoid design or material errors.
+When trying to replicate a part without drawings, understanding the role it plays within the system is essential to avoid design or material selection errors.

 One of the most relevant aspects is the function that the part performs within the system.
-A component that is part of a transmission mechanism, for example, may be subjected to dynamic loads, friction or vibration that influence its design.
+A component that is part of a transmission mechanism, for example, may be subjected to dynamic loads, friction or vibration that condition its design.
 In these cases, small geometric details or specific material characteristics may be essential to ensure the correct operation of the entire assembly.

 Dimensional tolerances used in the original component must also be considered.
 Tolerances determine how the part fits within the system and how it interacts with other elements of the assembly.
 When a part is replicated without knowing these tolerances, assembly or operational problems may appear that were not present in the original design.